 How to cancel your Netflix subscription

 Canceling Netflix is a simple and painless process.
 All you have to do is log into your Netflix account, select Account and then click the big grey Cancel Netflix button.
 After you verify that you want to cancel, you can continue using the service until the next billing period arrives.
-At that point, you’ll lose access to Netflix.
-You don’t have to complete any surveys or make a phone call to quit.

 What is Netflix’s refund policy?

 There’s no way to get a refund after you cancel your Netflix subscription.
 You can access your account until the next billing period, after which you have 10 months to reactivate it.
 If you wait any longer to restart your subscription, Netflix will delete all of your account data.

 Tips, Hacks, Extensions and Tools for Netflix